ballerina-platform/ballerina-dev-website/security-policy.md

 ## Reporting a Vulnerability

 First of all, make sure that you are using the latest Ballerina version before you run an automated security scan or perform a penetration test against it.
-All security vulnerabilities and any other concerns related to security should be reported by sending an emailing to [security@ballerina.io](mailto:security@ballerina.io).
+All security vulnerabilities and any other concerns related to security should be reported by sending an email to [security@ballerina.io](mailto:security@ballerina.io).

 > **WARNING:** To ensure end-user security, **please do not use any other medium to report security vulnerabilities**.
 Also, kindly refrain from disclosing the vulnerability details you come across with others, in any forums, sites, or other groups (public or private) before its mitigation and disclosure processes are completed.